Description

 A good calibration is required after all these years and an external antena is a must.

-All ageing parts, plus more (all electrolytic caps, regulators, op amps, lamps) have been replaced.
-Resistors not touched.
-A great sound from an elegant design, another keeper.
+Ageing parts, all electrolytic caps, regulators, op amps, lamps, have been replaced.
+Resistors and ceramic filters not touched.
+A great sound from an elegant design, another keeper, till FM broadcast goes silent.

 • PMC Twenty5.26i

 After so many years of pure enjoyment with the Dunlavy SC-III it was time to get a decidedly better speaker.
 And what a change, this is a friendly and well executed design that can do so many things correctly.
-Excellent focus, big soundstage, open detailed mids, rhythmic bass with perfect speed, impact and extension.
+Excellent focus, big open soundstage, super detailed mids, rhythmic bass with speed, impact and extension.
+Transparent and musically involving, with a wide resolution area.
 ATL works.

 The disappearing act and being there effect so easily performed.